Close

 Scottie Scheffler

-At 17 years old, he played in his first PGA Tour event and finished T-22nd at the HP Byron Nelson.
+At 17, he played in his first PGA Tour event and finished T-22nd at the HP Byron Nelson.

 After graduating from Texas in 2018, he received two PGA Tour exemptions after turning professional but earned his way onto the 2019 Korn Ferry Tour via Q-School in December of 2018, finishing T-34th.